drbap/magicuser-themes-for-vscode/README.md

 # Feedback

 If you have any issues and/or suggestions, please submit an issue.
 I will try to answer as soon as possible.
 Thanks.

-# Disclaimer

-This theme collection has been tested on Windows computers.
-Hope it works well on other platforms.
-If you find a problem, please let me know.

 # License and Acknowledgements